MUD-2025/mud/README.md

-From Prool: my remarks in file readme.prool
+From Prool: my remarks in file readme.prool.
+This repo is stopped in May 2026.
+Next development in new repo https://github.com/prool-debug/mud

 ----
 # BRus MUD Engine readme.